chenkovsky/LuceneBench/README.md

 While there are many benchmark results published, they all vary depending on
 * number of documents,
 * size of document,
+* number of parallel users
+* number of keywords per query,
 * hardware (Processor, RAM, SSD type),
 * search software version,
 * standalone vs. cloud mode (sharding)
 * operating system,
 * file system
-* number of parallel users
-* number of keywords per query

 The only way to objectively compare technologies is to run a benchmark according to **your** requirements on **your** hardware.
 <br><br>